PierreValadeau/JOB-BOARD/readme.md

    - Import the SQL file located in `database/job_board.sql`

 4. **Start your local server**
-   - If using XAMPP: Place the project in `htdocs/`
+   - If using XAMPP: place the project in `htdocs/`
-   - If using WAMP: Place the project in `www/`
+   - If using WAMP: place the project in `www/`
    - Start Apache and MySQL services

 5. **Access the application**